-To date, WHRY has funded 90 projects.
+To date, WHRY has funded more than 95 projects.
 And 61 percent of the researchers have secured external funding.
 That's more than three times the success rate for new investigator-initiated applications at the National Institutes of Health.
-Seventy-three percent of our funded researchers have been junior or mid-level faculty.
+Seventy-one percent of our funded researchers have been junior or mid-level faculty.
 And many have gone on to make significant achievements throughout their distinguished careers.
-Here are two WHRY grant recipients whom we are very proud to count among our growing group of talented and innovative collaborators.
+Here are three WHRY grant recipients whom we are very proud to count among our growing group of talented and innovative collaborators.

 Akiko Iwasaki, Ph.D.

 Waldemar Von Zedtwitz Professor of Immunobiology and Molecular, Cellular and Developmental Biology; Professor of Molecular Cellular and Developmental Biology; Investigator, Howard Hughes Medical Institute

 In response to the coronavirus pandemic, WHRY launched a new study in which Dr. Akiko Iwasaki identified significant differences in how the immune systems of women and men respond to the virus that causes COVID-19.
 Men are more likely to experience more severe cases and die from the illness.